anisjkb/Python-Django-RestAPI/Lesson-5.2 Setting Up Django VR (Virtual Environment) Development Environments.md

 Run the development server:

+-	It’s always a **Best Practice** to activate (if not activate) the correct Conda environment for project before running the development server than
 -	Run the development server:

   ```bash
   python manage.py runserver